 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, New Florence has relatively fewer families with younger children, and/or college students.
 Combined, this makes New Florence a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-New Florence is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, New Florence does not have a public transit system used by locals to get to and from work.

 The percentage of adults in New Florence with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.36% of adults in New Florence have a bachelor's degree or advanced degree.